Article for advanced usersInformation on this page is intended for users with advanced technical knowledge.

 In case you try to use the patch on a Treon Gateway that has already software release 6.3 or higher installed, or this patch has already been installed previously, you will get an error as return.

-Error when the Treon Gateway has a software release 6.3 or higher:
+Error when the Treon Aito Release for Gateway is 6.3 or higher:

 Error when the Treon Gateway patch has already been applied to this Gateway: